-To find a tight bound, it is reasonable to search for the extrema of $E(\mathbf{T})$ as a function of the initial configuration of the tokens.
-Assuming that the stabilization starts with 3 tokens, the maximum of $E(\mathbf{T})$ is realized on the equidistant starting position of the tokens (or the closest configuration to that, if $N$ is not divisible by 3).
-This is a consequence of the description of $E(\mathbf{T})$ given by \cite{MM05} for all the initial configurations with three tokens.
-They found an explicit formula for $E(\mathbf{T})$ in terms of the ``distances'' of the tokens, where by distance of the tokens $X_{1}$ and $X_{2}$ we mean the length of the arc connecting $X_{1}$ and $X_{2}$ but avoiding the third token $X_{3}$.
-Given these distances of the tokens $a,b,c\in\mathbb{N}$ (where necessarily $a+b+c=N$ by definition), the expectation of $\mathbf{T}$ can be expressed as
+To find a tight bound, it is reasonable to search for the extremum of $\mathbb{E}(\mathbf{T})$ as a function of the initial configuration of the tokens.
+Assuming that the stabilization process starts with three tokens, the maximum of $\mathbb{E}(\mathbf{T})$ is realized on the equidistant starting position of the tokens (or the closest configuration to that, if $N$ is not divisible by 3).
+This is a consequence of the description of $\mathbb{E}(\mathbf{T})$ given by \cite{MM05} for all the initial configurations with three tokens.
+They found an explicit formula for $\mathbb{E}(\mathbf{T})$ in terms of the ``distances'' of the tokens, where by distance of the tokens $X_{1}$ and $X_{2}$ we mean the length of the arc connecting $X_{1}$ and $X_{2}$ avoiding the third token $X_{3}$.
+Given these distances $a$, $b$, $c\in\mathbb{N}$ of the tokens (where necessarily $a+b+c=N$ by definition), the expectation of $\mathbf{T}$ can be expressed as

-what clearly has the maximum at the points where $a,b,c$ are the nearest integers around $\frac{N}{3}$ summing up to $N$.
+This expression clearly has the maximum at the states where $a,b,c$ are the nearest integers around $\frac{N}{3}$ summing up to $N$.
 In particular, $a=b=c=\frac{N}{3}$ if $N$ is divisible by $3$.
-In \cite{MM05}, it was also conjectured to be the only maximum of $E(\mathbf{T})$ considering all the possible initial configuration, not necessarily with three tokens.
+In \cite{MM05}, it was also conjectured to be the only maximum of $\mathbb{E}(\mathbf{T})$ considering all possible initial configurations, not necessarily with three tokens.

 We give a proof to this conjecture by using a method that can be generalized in many directions.
 In the original phrasing of the conjecture, in every round of the discrete process, each token either keeps its current position or makes a move in the positive direction, and both events occur with equal probability $p=\frac{1}{2}$.
 We treat the unbiased version where all tokens make a move independently with the same probability $p$; cf. \cite{F84,RS11}.
 The argument is not purely combinatorial in its intrinsic nature.
 Hence, it can be generalized to the case when the movement of each token is described by a Poisson process or when the circular graph is replaced by a continuous circle on which the tokens move by independent Brownian motions with the same parameters.